Closson Chase

 About Closson Chase

-Until the 1990s Prince Edward County was best known as an important fruit and vegetable-growing region.
-Closson Chase was just a bold idea when a group of intrepid wine industry pioneers rediscovered the region.
+Until the 1990s, Prince Edward County was best known as an agricultural region focused on fruit and vegetable production.
+Closson Chase began as a bold idea when a group of wine industry pioneers recognized the County’s potential for cool-climate viticulture.

-After two years spent analyzing County soils, celebrated winemaker Deborah Paskus settled on a plot of land at the intersection of Closson and Chase Roads in Hillier Township.
-She fell in love with an old dairy farm owned by early Prince Edward County settlers, the Clossons.
-The site, approximately five kilometres inshore from Lake Ontario has a perfect six degree southern slope, good drainage and gravelly calcareous soil on a limestone base; ideal for cool climate chardonnay.
+After two years of detailed soil analysis, celebrated winemaker Deborah Paskus selected a site at the intersection of Closson and Chase Roads in Hillier Township.
+The former dairy farm, owned by early County settlers the Closson family, sits approximately five kilometres inshore from Lake Ontario on a six-degree south-facing slope.
+With excellent drainage and gravelly calcareous soils over limestone, the site proved ideally suited to cool-climate chardonnay and pinot noir.

 Representative Biography